doubleencore/DETweetComposeViewController/README.markdown

 ## How do you use it?

 1. Add all the files from the DETweetComposeViewController/DETweetComposeViewController folder to your project.
-2. From the unofficial-twitter-sdk add the following files
+2. From DETweetComposeViewController/DETweeter/unofficial-twitter-sdk/unoffical-twitter-sdk, add the following to a group in your project named unoffical-twitter-sdk:
     1. JSON/
     2. OAuth/
     3. tclose.png
     4. ticon.png
     5. TwitterDialog.h
     6. TwitterDialog.m
-3. Link you project against the Accounts.framework and Twitter.framework.
+3. Link you project against the follwoing frameworks:
+    1. Accounts.framework
+    2. Twitter.framework.
-4. Set your Twitter OAuth Consumer Key and Secret in OAuthConsumerCredentials.h
+4. Set your Twitter OAuth Consumer Key and Consumer Secret in OAuthConsumerCredentials.h in your project, you will find this file in unoffical-twitter-sdk/OAuth.
+Don't have an OAuth consumer key and secret?
+Go to developer.twitter.com to create an app.
+5. You will notice there is an #error in OAuthConsumerCredentials.h to help ensure you remember to add your Twitter OAuth credentials, remember to delete this #error after you have added your OAuth credentials.
-5. Use it almost just like you would a TWTweetComposeViewController
+6. Use it almost just like you would a TWTweetComposeViewController

 ```
 #import "DETweetComposeViewController.h"